JuliaTrustworthyAI/CounterfactualExplanations.jl/docs/src/examples/image/MNIST.md

 ### Turning a 9 into a 4

-We will start with an example that should yield intuitive results: the process of turning a handwritten 9 in the figure below into a 4 is straight-forward for a human - just erase the top part.
+We will start with an example that should yield intuitive results: the process of turning a handwritten 9 in [Figure 2](#fig-nine) into a 4 is straight-forward for a human - just erase the top part.
 Let’s see how the different algorithmic approaches perform.

 ``` julia
 # Randomly selected factual: